Louis d'Aubusson de La Feuillade

-Louis d'Aubusson de la Feuillade (30 March 1673 – 28 January 1725) was a French military officer and courtier who fought in the Nine Years War and the War of the Spanish Succession.
+Louis d'Aubusson de la Feuillade (30 March 1673 – 28 January 1725) was a French military officer and courtier who fought in the Nine Years War and the War of the Spanish Succession, eventually attaining the rank of Marshal of France.

 Personal details

 Louis d'Aubusson de la Feuillade, 7th duc de Roannais, was born on 30 March 1673, in Marly-le-Roi, near the Royal summer palace of Château de Marly.
 Used by Louis XIV to escape the elaborate ceremonial of the Versailles court, residence there was a sign of high favour.
 His father François d'Aubusson de La Feuillade (1631-1691) was also a soldier and courtier, while his paternal uncle Georges d'Aubusson de La Feuillade (1609-1697) was Bishop of Metz.